Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 B. Child in Need of Supervision (CHINS) cases:

-2. The Tom Green County Juvenile Board shall annually review, and make additions and deletions to the list and approve the list of eligible court appointed lawyers and cause the list to be posted outside the Tom Green County District Clerk's office and made available to the public upon request.
+2. The Juvenile Board shall annually review, and make additions and deletions to the list and approve the list of eligible court appointed lawyers and cause the list to be posted outside the District Clerk's office and made available to the public upon request.

-1. The Juvenile Board of Tom Green County shall approve the lists of eligible attorneys on or before January 1 of each year and such lists shall be posted outside of the District Clerk's office and be available to the public upon request.
+1. The Juvenile Board shall approve the lists of eligible attorneys on or before January 1 of each year and such lists shall be posted outside of the District Clerk's office and be available to the public upon request.
 The lists may be modified from time to time as necessary.

-2. The Juvenile Board of Tom Green County shall annually review, make additions and deletions to the lists, approve the lists and cause the same to be posted outside the Tom Green County District Clerk's office and made available to the public upon request.
+2. The Juvenile Board shall annually review, make additions and deletions to the lists, approve the lists and cause the same to be posted outside the District Clerk's office and made available to the public upon request.

-3. Those attorneys who the Juvenile Board of Tom Green County have, by a majority vote of the Board, been determined to not be qualified to represent juvenile respondents in juvenile cases before the District Courts of Tom Green County, Texas will be excluded from the lists for appointments for representation of juveniles.
+3. Those attorneys who the Juvenile Board have, by a majority vote of the Board, been determined to not be qualified to represent juvenile respondents in juvenile cases will be excluded from the lists for appointments for representation of juveniles.
 An attorney may appeal his inclusion or exclusion from the list by requesting a conference with the Juvenile Board.

-C. Appellate and Writ Counsel.
-The Tom Green County Juvenile Board shall also establish lists from which lawyers for indigent juvenile respondents shall be appointed in Appeals and Writs of Habeas Corpus cases, which list shall be approved and posted in the same manner as those for attorney representation of juvenile cases listed above.
+D. Appellate and Writ Counsel.
+The Juvenile Board shall also establish lists from which lawyers for indigent juvenile respondents shall be appointed in Appeals and Writs of Habeas Corpus cases, which list shall be approved and posted in the same manner as those for attorney representation of juvenile cases listed above.

-C. PROCEDURE FOR ALL APPOINTMENTS: Upon determining that Juvenile is eligible for appointment of an attorney, the District Judge sitting as the Juvenile Judge shall review the appropriate list of attorneys.
-The judge shall appoint an attorney whose name appears from the next five names that appear in order on the list that corresponds to the most serious offense as currently charged, unless:
+C. The judge shall appoint an attorney whose name appears from the next five names that appear in order on the list that corresponds to the most serious offense as currently charged, unless:

-1. the Juvenile does not understand English, in which case the Judge making the appointment will appoint the lawyer who both appears next in order on the list and can communicate with the Juvenile in the Juvenile’s dominant language (either personally or through an interpreter supplied by the lawyer without expense to the county);
+1. the juvenile does not understand English, in which case the judge will appoint the lawyer who both appears next in order on the list and can communicate with the juvenile in the juvenile’s dominant language;

 D. Whenever a lawyer is appointed out of order under the above rules, the lawyer who is appointed out of order will move to the last place in order on that list, and any lawyer who was not appointed will remain at the top of the list until appointed or removed from the list.

-G. At the conclusion of all proceedings in the trial court, including post-trial motions, if an indigent Juvenile wishes to appeal, and if appropriate, permission is granted to appeal, the appointing judge will appoint the lawyer whose name appears next in order on the Appellate List subject to the same rotation requirements as set forth above.
+F. At the conclusion of all proceedings in the trial court, including post-trial motions, if an indigent juvenile wishes to appeal, and if appropriate, permission is granted to appeal, the judge will appoint the lawyer whose name appears next in order on the Appellate List subject to the same rotation requirements as set forth herein.

 Fee and Expense Payment Process